pont-us/c5-pmag-paper-data/README.md

 script-output | Output from the data processing scripts scripts | Scripts to analyse and plot the data

-Publicly available third-party data is not included in this repository.
+Some publicly available third-party data is not included in this repository.
 Rather, it is automatically downloaded as required and cached in the ref-data directory.

 To run the scripts in this repository, the following software (all freely available) must be installed.